|Kayak||Amazon Rating||Price||Length x Width||Weight||Capacity||Warranty|

 As soon as the water becomes a little rough, the Sun Dolphin SS kayak lacks stability and tracking declines, too.
 Additionally, the kayak's weight capacity is 250 lbs max, which means that if you are really tall and heavy, you might want to look for a different yak.

-The Sun Dolphin Journey SS is a solid kayak.
+The Sun Dolphin Journey SS is a solid product.
 There is a 10' and a 12' version available that are both lightweight and easy to maneuver.
 Keep in mind though, the purpose of this kayak is fishing, not touring.

-Sun Dolphin is one of the successful manufacturers that has been producing the best fishing kayaks for several years.
+Sun Dolphin is one of the successful manufacturers that has been producing top-notch fishing kayaks for several years.
 The Journey SS kayak lives up to the Sun Dolphin reputation and features attractive design, and the quality does not disappoint either.
 Weighing just over 40 pounds, this kayak maintains good maneuverability and is great for beginners.
 It is available in three different sizes and three different colors on Amazon.

 ts lightweight nature makes the Sun Dolphin Journey SS Fishing Kayak easy to handle and maneuver on the water and additionally it can be single handedly carried to and from the water, which is both perfect for small people.
 More of the best features are: